Finding Dispersed Families: Airing

-Inter-Korean family reunion press centre created by the South Korean Government to facilitate re-unions between war dispersed North and South Korean citizens (August 2018).
+Inter-Korean family reunion press centre created by the South Korean Government to facilitate reunions between war dispersed North and South Korean citizens (August 2018).

 The program's legacy is also highlighted by the reunions that have continued in North and South Korea since Finding Dispersed Families.
-The broadcast's success in re-uniting family members and the continued appeals by the Korean Public for the opportunity to find their long-lost relatives inspired other television companies to continue KBS' efforts.
+The broadcast's success in re-uniting family members and the continued appeals by the Korean public for the opportunity to find their long-lost relatives inspired other television companies to continue KBS' efforts.
 This is seen through the program "Reunions of Separated Families for Sakhalin-Koreans", which aired in the 1990s.
-KBS also continued to involve themselves in aiding re-unions, featuring a regular segment "I miss them", on the morning show Achim Madang from 1997 to 2007.
-Re-union efforts continue to play an important role in North and South Korea, being predominantly driven by the Korean Red Cross and the North and South Korean Governments.
+KBS also continued to involve themselves in aiding re-unions, featuring a regular segment titled "I Miss Them", on the morning show Achim Madang from 1997 to 2007.
+Reunion efforts continue to play an important role in North and South Korea, being predominantly driven by the Korean Red Cross and the North and South Korean Governments.
 The most recent of these reunion efforts was the "Inter-Korean Family Reunions", which occurred in August 2018.

 Streaming availability

-The archives of the program are considerably detailed, including 463 videotapes featuring 453 hours and 45 minutes of live broadcast organised by date of production.
+The archives of the program are considerably detailed, including 463 videotapes featuring 453 hours and 45 minutes of live broadcast organized by date of production.
 The archives, however, extend past these original recordings and also include files produced by the Korean Broadcasting System relating to the planning process, including director's notes and storyboards, as well as notes on production.
-Further, the archives include related documents published by the South Korean Government and local council organisations as well as those published by national newspapers.
+Further, the archives include related documents published by the South Korean Government and local council organizations as well as those published by national newspapers.
 In particular, the archive has collected 12 volumes of the register of names of those featured on the program produced by the Korean Red Cross as well as the music used in the program.
 This includes the theme song, "The Lost Thirty Years" and the background music, "Does Anyone Know This Person?".
 The archives also feature 15,000 photographic records, including photos of reunions taken in the studio and those commissioned by KBS.

-The archives of the program are readily available to the public on the KBS' website.
+The archives of the program are readily available to the public on the KBS website.
 This website allows users to stream the broadcasts as well as access a large collection of all related material, such as the stories of the participants and photographs of their reunions.
-More recently, a data base has been created featuring the names and details of all Korean civilians featured on the program in an effort to match these to the broadcast they are featured in to allow for quick searches of footage using the participants name.
+More recently, a database has been created featuring the names and details of all Korean civilians featured on the program in an effort to match them to the broadcast in which they are featured, allowing for quick searches of footage using the participant's name.